5 Fingers (1952) starring James Mason, Danielle Darrieux, Michael Rennie

 - Ambassador Franz Von Papen was a former Chancellor of Germany.
 After he resigned from office, he worked with the Nazis and helped get Adolf Hitler appointed as Chancellor.
 He was instrumental in the rise of the Third Reich.

 - Director Mankiewicz met the real spy code-named Cicero while filming in Turkey.
 The former spy, Elyesa Bazna, offered to serve as a technical advisor on the film was turned down.
-His former Nazi handler, German diplomat Moyzisch, also made the same offer to the producers but he was turned down.
-After the film’s release, Moyzisch was very displeased by the depiction of him and requested that his name be taken off the credits.
+His former Nazi handler, German diplomat Moyzisch, also made the same offer but he was turned down.
+After the film’s release, Moyzisch was very displeased by the depiction of him.
+He requested that his name be taken off the credits.